datalab-to/datalab-on-prem/README.md

 ./run-datalab-inference-container.sh
 ```

-When exposing the container externally, ensure your VM's firewall allows inbound traffic on the inference port, and consider the security implications of making the service publicly accessible in your scenario.
+When exposing the container externally, ensure your VM's firewall allows inbound traffic on the inference port, and **carefully consider the security implications of making the service publicly accessible in your scenario.**

 ## Using a reverse proxy